camptocamp/devops-stack-module-application/README.md

   └── values.yaml
 ```

-By default, the created AppProject can only create an Application within a Namespace of the same name or within a Namespace declared on instanciation.
+By default, the created AppProject can only create an Application within a Namespace of the same name or within a Namespace declared on the module declaration.
 Besides that, the AppProject has the permission to create any kind of Kubernetes resources inside the destination cluster, but you can restrict the allowed resources if you need to.

 ## Usage

-This module can be instanciated by adding the following block on your Terraform configuration:
+This module can be declared by adding the following block on your Terraform configuration:

 ```hcl
 module "module_name" {